Ladakh & Buddhist Festival Dhak Tok

 • Day 9 9: SKIU - MARKHA (4280m) - 5.5 hours

-Descend dollowing the path of the river; continuing through beautiful gorges, sometimes very narrow in places which then flare out, giving way to barley fields.
-The village of Dat is the only inhabited place in this valley and it is only occupied for only a few months of the year.
-Camping over night, the last night with your horse.
+Today you'll descend following the path of the river; continuing through beautiful gorges, sometimes very narrow in places which then flare out, giving way to barley fields.

 • Day 14 14: DAT - LEH - No riding